nusmodifications/nusmods/scrapers/nus-v2/README.md

 Node 8.13 or above is required, though Node 10 is preferred.

-Use `yarn` to install dependencies, then set up `env.json` with all the necessary keys, then run the test script to check the setup is okay.
+Use `yarn` to install dependencies, then set up `env.json` with all the necessary keys and API base URL, then run the test script to check the setup is okay.

 ```
 yarn